 When these synapses aren’t able to connect properly, it means memory and learning are affected.
 Information coming in isn’t able to store properly.
 It also means there can be problems with focus and attention.
 The brain isn’t necessarily able to stay on one topic for long periods of time.
 Of course we also know that sometimes it means the channels lock in “on” – that a person with autism can become laser-focused on just one thing.

 This could help people in so many ways.
 Right now, if a person with this mutation looks at another person to read facial expressions, their brain synapse mutation issues actively interfere with their ability to process information.
 If those synapses were working the way they were meant to work, those challenges would go away.
 The person would be able to interpret things without interference.
-They would be the same person – just without artificial binders on.
+They would be the same person – just without artificial blinders on.

 Kudos to researchers at the Center for Autism and Neurodevelopment for discovering this important milestone.
 Their work, at the Feinberg School of Medicine, is truly changing lives.